 Earl D. Brooks II, Ph.D., president

-Welcome to Trine University, a school with a rich heritage of academic excellence and tradition.
+Welcome to Trine University, a growing school with a rich heritage of academic excellence and tradition.

-When you are accepted as a student at Trine, you will become part of a community – or better yet, a family – that has been active for generations and will be here for years to come.
-We welcome you to Be a Part of Something Greater.
+When you are accepted as a Trine student, you will become part of a community – a family – that has been active for generations and will be here for years to come.

-Trine has taken many forms during its 130-year history, starting first as a teacher’s college and then evolving to meet the needs of a world moving into the 20th century.
+Trine has taken many forms since it began in 1884, starting first as a teacher’s college and then evolving into the 20th century.
 In 1902, the university opened the doors of its engineering school, which many would argue is at the core of our being.
-During the years, we’ve added acclaimed business, humanities and science programs that continue to meet with success to this day.
+Over the years, we’ve added acclaimed business, humanities, education, health sciences and science programs that continue to meet with success.

 I encourage you to schedule a time to visit and see the campus for yourself.
 While you're here, be sure to meet with professors and students and ask all the questions you want.